TheLandonJaite/TheLandonJaite.github.io/_pages/about.md

 ## About Me

-I am a student interested in cybersecurity, networking, and computer science.
-I enjoy learning how technology works and developing technical skills through hands-on projects.
+I am a student interested in construction, engineering, and computer science.
+I enjoy learning how technology works and developing technical skills.

-## Skills

-- Python
-- GitHub
-- Networking
-- Cybersecurity Fundamentals
-- HTML/CSS

 ## Career Goals

-My goal is to pursue a career in cybersecurity and continue building technical skills through projects, certifications, and real-world experience.
+My goal is to pursue a career in carpentry and continue building my technical skills for dumb, fun projects, and websites.